 Coaches will not permit their student-athletes to stage (formally or informally) any type of initiation ceremony or hazing, or condone such behavior.
 Behavior which involves a student-athlete giving another student-athlete haircuts, shaving, locker/shower pranks, etc. will not be tolerated and are subject to penalties as provided herein.

 Participation in an activity or sport is but one part of a student-athlete’s educational program.
-It is understood that student-athletes will be present in school by homeroom in the high school or by 10 a.m. in the middle schools in order to participate in a practice, game, or activity the same day.
+It is understood that student-athletes will be present in school by homeroom in order to participate in a practice, game, or activity the same day.
 Any student athlete arriving at school after homeroom for medical reasons, religious observances, court appearances, or other legal reasons, must have the absence substantiated by a phone call to the main office from the parent/guardian on the day of the late arrival.

 Student-athletes who have been suspended from school will not be permitted to participate in or practice for their sport from the time a suspension is assessed through the conclusion of the suspension period.
 This policy affects students who are suspended both in-school and out-of school.
 Student athletes are expected to attend any assessed detention before reporting for a practice or contest.
 Note: Failure to serve after school detention or excessive absence from classes may result in loss of eligibility.

 According to NYSPHSAA Regulation, a student shall be eligible for interscholastic competition, provided he/she is a bona fide student in good standing of the school represented, taking four subjects including physical education.
 A student shall be eligible to participate in interscholastic sports for four consecutive years upon entry into the ninth grade.
 A student shall be eligible for only four years in one sport unless advanced by the athletic placement process.